Frequently asked questions

 Is Green Pastures right for me?

 When you go to visit a care home either for yourself or for a relative you will have lots of questions.
 We have provided a link to the Age UK checklist to help you remember the information you are interested in finding out and details you learn from your visit.
 Please feel free to download and print out this checklist as many times as you need.

 Can I bring some of my own furniture when I move to Green Pastures?

 Yes, we encourage residents to bring small items of furniture, pictures and personal belongings when they move in.
 We want you to feel as at home as possible in your new home and to have familiar belongings around you.

 Can I try a short stay at Green Pastures before I decide to give up my home?

 We fully understand how difficult it can be to take the decision to give up your own home.
 We can plan an appropriate time for you to stay, based on the availability of a vacant room and the length of time you would like to stay.
 This will be charged at our current care rate and provides you with an ideal opportunity to see what it is like to live with us.

 Can I continue with hobbies and activities I enjoy when I move to Green Pastures?

-Yes, we have an Activities Co-ordinator whose main role is to organise daily activities within the home and local community.
+Yes, we have a dedicated Activities Team whose main aim is to organise meaningful daily activities within the home and local community.
 When you come to live with us, we will spend time getting to know how you would like us to help you continue your current lifestyle and to live the life you want.